manitejausaa-stack/OU-QuestionBank/replit.md

-# Academic Question Paper Repository
+# OU QuestionBank - Academic Question Paper Repository

 ## Overview

-This is a full-stack web application for managing and sharing academic question papers.
-The system allows students and administrators to upload, search, filter, and download previous years' question papers from various courses and universities.
-It features a modern React frontend with a comprehensive UI component library and an Express.js backend with PostgreSQL database storage.
+This is a full-stack web application specifically designed for Osmania University students to access academic question papers.
+The system allows students to search, filter, and download previous years' question papers from OU courses (BSC, BCOM, BBA, BA) across 6 semesters and 3 academic years (2024-25, 2023-24, 2022-23).
+It features a modern React frontend with the official Osmania University branding and an Express.js backend with PostgreSQL database storage.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Admin access restricted to: manitejausaa@gmail.com only Navigation preference: Logo/name should serve as home button, no separate home link needed
+Branding: Official Osmania University logo and "OU QuestionBank" name throughout interface

 ## System Architecture